Tycholiz/MuziMemo/.augment/rules/general-coding-guidelines.md

 ## Agent Instructions

-- Add or update unit tests for modified functions
+- Add or update unit tests for modified functions.
+Tests should exist in a file that is named after the source code.
+For instance, if a function we are testing is in the file `utils.ts`, then the test file should be named `utils.test.ts`
 - Place tests in a `__tests__` folder alongside code
 - Run `npm run test` and `npx tsc` after changes